Roof Inspection Checklist: 5 Steps to Catch Roof Damage Early

 4. Look Inside the Attic

-Your roof inspection isn’t complete without checking the attic.
-Use a flashlight to look for telltale signs of trouble, such as wet or sagging insulation, light spots where water may be seeping through, or discolored wood that indicates moisture damage.
+Your roof inspection isn’t complete once each part of your roof is examined, and, of course, checking the attic is an important step.
+Use a flashlight to look for signs of trouble, such as wet or sagging insulation, light spots where water may be seeping through, or discolored wood that indicates moisture damage.
 These signs can provide valuable clues about leaks or structural issues that might not be visible from the outside.

 5. Document and Plan Repairs